 Through charging incoming particulates with negative electrical charges, these negatively charged particles collect onto electrostatic plates.

-Nevertheless, trying to maintain the electrostatic precipitators is challenging since the metal plates can become overrun with particles.
+Nevertheless, trying to maintain the electrostatic2 precipitators is challenging since the metal plates can become overrun with particles.
 Furthermore, with ozone as a by-product, this once highly sought-after filtration option has all but disappeared in homes.

 4. Ultraviolet Light Air Purifiers

-By using radiation from UV lights, the UV Light air units get rid of particles like bacteria, viruses, and mold spores.
+By using radiation from UV3 lights, the UV Light air units get rid of particles like bacteria, viruses, and mold spores.
 They do this by passing these contaminants and killing them instantly.
 Unlike filters and plates that collect particles as they pass through, ultraviolet light purifiers penetrate the outer structure of a microorganism’s cell, altering its DNA permanently and averting replication and, eventually, cell death.

 5. Activated Carbon Air Purifiers